Field-theoretical approach to open quantum systems and the Lindblad equation: Bath

 \subsection{Wick's theorem}

-For a bath composed of independent quantum oscillators or bosons and assuming that the bath operator is a a linear combination of Bose creation and annihilation operators and, moreover, assuming that the density operator $\rho_B$ either corresponds to the Bose vacuum, i.e., $\rho_B=|0\rangle\langle 0|$ or a bath described by the canonical ensemble $\rho_B=\exp(-\beta H_B)/\text{Tr}_B[\exp(-\beta H_B)]$, Wick's theorem holds for the multi-bath correlations in (\ref{Trans-Exp}).
+For a bath composed of independent quantum oscillators or bosons and assuming that the bath operator $\bm B$ is a a linear combination of Bose creation and annihilation operators and, moreover, assuming that the density operator $\rho_B$ either corresponds to the Bose vacuum, i.e., $\rho_B=|0\rangle\langle 0|$ or a bath described by the density operator $\rho_B=\exp(-\beta H_B)/\text{Tr}_B[\exp(-\beta H_B)]$, Wick's theorem holds for the multi-bath correlations in (\ref{Trans-Exp}).

 Wick's theorem \cite{Gaudin60,Bruus04,Mahan90,Zinn-Justin89,Rammer91} implies that the multi-bath correlations $\text{Tr}_B[\rho_B{\bm B_1}(t_1)\cdots {\bm B_m}(t_m)]$ can be broken up into all possible pairings or contractions; we note that $\text{Tr}_B[\rho_B{\bf B(t)}] =0$.
 In the case of four bath operators we have for example